Best Laptops for Solicitors in the UK in 2025 – A Complete Buying Guide

 Chrome OS doesn’t have as many features as a Mac with macOS.
 Chromebooks also don’t have the customisable options that a PC with Microsoft Windows offers.
 That’s why Chromebooks are generally less powerful and more affordable.
 They’re often recommended for schools and students.

-With that in mind, we recommend looking at a Mac or PC first.
-But if you don’t find a model that suits you, you’re on a tight budget or don’t generally run too many applications at once, then a Chromebook can be a useful alternative.
+Considering that, we recommend looking at a Mac or PC first.
+But suppose you don’t find a model that suits you.
+If tight budget or you don’t generally run too many applications simultaneously, a Chromebook can be a helpful alternative.

 Top-of-the-line Chromebooks are fast, have strong battery life, and will let you manage most day-to-day needs.
 And any cloud-based programs should work on a Chromebook.

-Google’s Chromebook Plus offers twice the processing power, up to double the storage and memory, and around 10 hours of battery.
+Google’s Chromebook Plus offers twice the processing power, up to double the storage and memory, and a battery life of around 10 hours

 Can a lawyer use a tablet instead of a laptop?

-Tablet computers such as iPads are becoming increasingly powerful and are closing the gap on traditional computers.
-Even Apple’s iPadOS now lets you use a mouse with its Pro tablets, making them more computer-like than ever.
+Tablet computers such as Apple’s iPad Pro and Microsoft’s Surface Pro are becoming increasingly powerful and closing the traditional computer gap.
+Even Apple’s iPadOS now lets you use a mouse with its Pro tablets, making them more computer-like than ever!

 For the most part, the gap is still there.
 When narrowing down the best laptops for solicitors, we wouldn’t recommend using a tablet as your everyday computer for now.
 Beyond its functionality limits, you’re also looking at additional expenses.
 Top-performing tablets are expensive, and you’ll likely need to add extra hardware like a Bluetooth keyboard and mouse.